amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 pred <- predict(fit, test_sparse,type="response", s=cv$lambda.min)
 ```

 **NOTE**: the ``cv.glmnet`` returns various values that may be important for your modeling needs.
 In particular ``lambda.min`` and ``lambda.1se``.
 One is the smallest error and the other is the simplest error.
-Refer to the help files to get the best results for your needs.
+Refer to the help files to find the best one for your needs.

 ```r
 print(names(cv))